The Human Factors Psychology Program at Texas Tech University is fully accredited by the Human Factors and Ergonomics Society.

 Students must fulfill the requirements of the Department of Psychological Sciences and the Experimental Psychology Division.
 The Graduate School requires that students complete degree requirements within 8 consecutive years from the semester of initial enrollment to ensure that student's preparation remains current and that they are able to make timely progress.

-Ph.D. in Experimental Psychology: 45 hours of substantive coursework, 18 hours of research, 12 hours of dissertation, prequalifying examination, qualifying (comprehensive) examination, dissertation proposal defense, and final dissertation defense.
+Ph.D. in Experimental Psychology: 45 hours of substantive coursework, 15 hours of pre-dissertation research, 12 hours of dissertation research, prequalifying examination, qualifying (comprehensive) examination, dissertation proposal defense, and final dissertation defense.
 A graduate student must earn a B- or better in every required course.

 Please refer to the Experimental Psychology Graduate Student Handbook for further details.
 It is the official curriculum with which you must comply.